revington/zd-capability-param/README.md

 ```
 ## Security warning

-The `payload` is signed with HMAC and encoded to Base64 but IT IS NOT ENCRYPTED.
+The `payload` is signed with HMAC and encoded to Base64 but *IT IS NOT ENCRYPTED*.
 Anyone can "see" the contents of the payload by decoding the string.